1. BigRentz

 We found three abandoned buildings in New York, San Francisco and New Orleans and created renderings to show what those spaces could look like if they were restored and renovated.

-Read on to see a subway station become a library, a train yard turned into an amphitheater and a power plant converted to a climbing gym.
+Read on to see a subway station become a library, a train yard turned into an amphitheater and a power plant converted into a climbing gym.

 Abandoned Subway Station Becomes Literary Paradise